 - prescription medication errors

-If you have been injured in an accident and would like to file a claim, call the Cohen and Cohen Law for a free consultation.
-Since 1970, the Cohen and Cohen Law has been representing hundreds of South Floridians who have suffered from any sort of personal injury.
+If you have been injured in an accident and would like to file a claim, call Cohen and Cohen Law for a free consultation.
+Since 1970, Cohen and Cohen Law has been representing hundreds of South Floridians who have suffered from any sort of personal injury.
 Do not hesitate to call.
 Pick up the phone and call today.